 If you have bought a springtail culture from a mixed media substrate, you can use a piece of charcoal or tree fern to transfer the springtails into the new breeding setup.
 Moisten the piece of charcoal or tree fern and sprinkle it with yeast powder.
 The next day this piece will be full of springtails, and you can shake them off into your new setup.
 Repeat the process until you have most springtails transferred.

 Try to add at least 50 springtails into your breeding setup (or at every setup if you have more).
 However, when added more springtails will make your culture more quickly ready to harvest.

-Now it is time to care of them and wait for them to breed.
+Now it is time to care for them and wait for them to breed.

-Caring for springtails is very easy and only cost two minutes a week.
-You only have to worry about two things: feeding them and keep the container moist.
+Caring for springtails is very easy and only costs you around two minutes a week.
+You only have to worry about two things: feeding them and keeping the container moist.

 There are two types of feed that work very well.
 Many keepers use uncooked rice.
 Rice will last a few weeks (although depending on the size of your culture) and is pretty cheap that will last long.
 Mould will quickly grow on the pieces of rice, but that is just fine because springtails will feast on mould.